psrobotics/libmotioncapture_w_lcm/README.md

 [![CI](https://github.com/IMRCLab/libmotioncapture/actions/workflows/CI.yml/badge.svg)](https://github.com/IMRCLab/libmotioncapture/actions/workflows/CI.yml)

 # libmotioncapture
-Interface Abstraction for Motion Capture System APIs such as VICON, OptiTrack, Qualisys, PhaseSpace, or VRPN.
+Interface Abstraction for Motion Capture System APIs such as VICON, OptiTrack, Qualisys, or VRPN.

 This is a fork of https://github.com/USC-ACTLab/libmotioncapture/ with the following changes: